pingcap/docs/performance-tuning-practices.md

 ### Analysis conclusion

-There is a need to block these useless non-business SQL statements, which has a large number.
+There is a need to block these useless non-business SQL statements, which have a large number.

 ## Scenario 2.
 Use the maxPerformance configuration